 Osaka: Kaorin, are you gay?What is it about those schoolgirls?
 They have such a strong emotional bond with each other that you'd almost think they're dating.
 Oh… they are?
 Perhaps it's driven by Wish Fulfillment since Girl-on-Girl Is Hot, but there are a lot of stories about schoolgirls developing feelings for each other.
 The fact that girls also often form romantic friendships certainly helps fuel the trope.
 In any case, there are a lot of lesbian schoolgirls running around in fiction land.
 If an All Girl School setting is involved, the girls in the story may actually identify as straight, as many girls at old-fashioned all-girls' schools would enter adolescence without any male outlets for their budding sexuality.
 Stories with this trope can focus on romance, the exploration of sexuality and how hot it is that these two young girls are into each other.
 Society's reactions are also explored, as are parental and societal disapproval.
 If the writers think that these relationships are improper, expect a Psycho Lesbian to appear.
 In Japan, this trope is a bit more complicated because girls having crushes on other girls is nothing that raises eyebrows in the Japanese school system.
 The Japanese refer to this as a Class S Relationship, which supposedly teaches the young ladies about "real" relationships.
 Class S is not supposed to become physical, and is meant to be outgrown eventually.
 Retaining a Class S Relationship as one grows older is, according to some Japanese people, a sign of immaturity (e.g. immature Clingy Jealous Girls whose "lesbian" crush has suddenly noticed boys).
 Thus, it is not uncommon to find teenage girl-girl relationships in Japanese media—unless they explicitly describe themselves as lesbians, or engage in physical intimacy (at least kissing), it's not this trope but a Romantic Two-Girl Friendship instead.
 Some works just pretend the girls are together and get out of it later by revealing they're not.
 Other times writers like to hide behind subtext in a form of Getting Crap Past the Radar.
-For some reason there's a Double Standard and Schoolboy Gays do not tend to get the same sort of "it's ok if it's hot" treatment outside of Fan Fiction and Boys Love Genre.
 Also see Yuri Genre, for Japanese works that focus on female-female romances, whether schoolgirls or not.
 See also Experimented in College.
 If you're looking for Schoolgirl Thespians, you'll find them over in Drama Club.

 Kaorin: The correct term is LESBIAN!
 Uh, not that I'm a lesbian!
 It's just, you know, a teenage thing.
 That's all. (…) Just to prove it, I wouldn't mind if she was a guy!